-Several studies and experts suggest that the ideal retirement savings you should have at 40 is twice the annual salary you get.
-While that does not sound implausible, some people at this age do find themselves with zero in the bank.
-Having nothing for retirement at a time that you should have been fully established financially is not ideal but it is not entirely hopeless either.
+Having nothing for retirement at a time that you should have been fully established financially is not ideal, but it is not entirely hopeless either.
 This just means you have to come up with a plan to catch up and retire comfortably.

-The first step you have to make is to crunch some numbers to plan your retirement.
-This includes deciding at what age you want to retire, your life expectancy, the lifestyle you want to lead in retirement, and your current savings.
-Remember not to do this step in haste as it will serve as the foundation of your retirement plan.
+First, crunch some numbers and plan your retirement savings and investment strategy.
+This includes deciding what age you want to retire, your life expectancy, the lifestyle you want to lead in retirement, and your current savings.
+Remember not to do this step, in haste, as it will serve as the foundation of your retirement plan.

-65 is the compulsory retirement age in the Philippines, but you can opt to retire earlier.
-Assuming that you have not saved for a retirement plan at 40, just remember that the sooner you wish to retire, the higher your insurance premium should be to meet your financial target.
+65 years old is the compulsory retirement age in the Philippines, but you can opt to retire early.
+Assuming you have not saved for a retirement plan at 40, just remember that the sooner you wish to retire, the higher your financial target will be.

-Closing the gap between your current savings and retirement goals is going to be a challenge.
-Living lavishly may no longer be an option for you.
+Closing the gap between your current savings at 40 and retirement goals is going to be a challenge.
+That means spending unnecessarily is not an option for you.
 In fact, living frugally may be the only way to meet your goals.
-This means you have to identify which expenses are needs and which ones are wants.
-Clearly, you have to let go of the wants—for the meantime—so you can reallot these expenses to your retirement savings.
+So here’s your task: Identify which expenses are needs and which ones are wants.
+Clearly, you have to let go of the wants—for the meantime—so you can re-allot these expenses to your retirement savings.

-Nevertheless, you have to be realistic about cutting down your expenses.
-That is, you do not have to necessarily eliminate the things you actually enjoy spending for.
-Case in point, you can brew your morning coffee instead of buying it from your favorite coffee shop.
-That way you can save money without reducing your quality of life.
+But be realistic about cutting down expenses.
+That is, you do not have to totally eliminate the things you actually enjoy spending for but maybe you can find cheaper alternatives?
+Example, you can brew your morning coffee instead of buying it from your favorite coffee shop.
+That way you can save money without depriving you of the things that make you happy.

-Cutting down your expenses can go a long way but it may not be enough if we are talking about catching up with your retirement plan at 40.
-Instead of simply saving, you might need to actually earn more income.
-Fortunately, you do have a couple of options.
+Cutting down your expenses can go a long way, but it may not be enough if we are talking about catching up with your retirement plan at 40.
+Instead of simply having savings, you might need to actually earn more income.
+Fortunately, you still have a couple of options at 40.
 One is to seek for a promotion at work, which pays higher and the other is to look for another source of income such as a part-time job or a business venture.

-Assuming you plan to retire at 65, you will only have 25 years to strengthen your investments.
-This means you will have to invest aggressively while keeping things balanced.
+Assuming you plan to retire at 65, you’ll only have 25 years to strengthen your investments.
+This means you’ll have to invest aggressively while keeping things balanced.
 That is, you have to mix high-risk investments with safer ones such as bonds and certificates of deposit.